jcorporation/myMPD/docs/installation/distributions.md

 ---

-If you would distribute myMPD for any other distribution don't hesitate to [contact me](https://github.com/jcorporation).
+If you want to package myMPD for any other distribution don't hesitate to [contact me](https://github.com/jcorporation).